OpenNavMap: Multi-Session Appearance-Based Topometric Mapping for Scalable Visual Navigation: Leveraging for Visual Navigation

 \subsubsection{Topological Initialization}

-Topological initialization is necessary upon mission start, following a period of pose tracking lost due to insufficient feature correspondences, or after a system restarts.
-To estimate its initial position inside the map, the robot executes VPR.
-This involves comparing a descriptor of the current observation against the complete map to identify the most visually similar candidates.
-We first retrieve the top-$5$ candidate nodes using the VPR model.
-Subsequently, a GV step selects the most confident match to serve as the \ti{anchor node}.
+\bt{ Topological initialization is required at mission start, after pose tracking is lost due to insufficient feature correspondences, or following a system restart.
+As the map can span large-scale environments with thousands of nodes, and external global localization sources such as GNSS is not always available, the robot must determine its initial position purely from visual appearance.
+It does so by performing VPR: a global descriptor of the current observation is compared against all map nodes to identify the most visually similar candidates.
+The top-$K$ candidates are retrieved by selecting the map nodes with the highest descriptor similarity scores, and a geometric verification step re-ranks them to identify the single most confident match, which is designated as the \ti{anchor node}.}